-Engine oil level.

-Coolant level in radiator; condition of hoses.

-Power steering fluid level; hose condition (if so equipped).

-Windshield washer fluid level.

-Battery fluid level, connections and tie downs (battery may be located elsewhere)

-Automatic transmission fluid level (may require engine to be running).

-Check belts for tightness and excessive wear (alternator, water pump, air compressor)--learn how much "give" the belts should have when adjusted right, and check each one.

-Leaks in the engine compartment (fuel, coolant, oil, power steering fluid, hydraulic fluid, battery fluid).

-Cracked, worn electrical wiring insulation.
+- in Engine oil level. - Coolant level in radiator; condition of hoses. - Power steering fluid level; hose condition (if so equipped). - Windshield washer fluid level. - Battery fluid level, connections and tie downs (battery may be located elsewhere) - Automatic transmission fluid level (may require engine to be running). - A Check belts for tightness and excessive wear (alternator, water pump, air compressor)--learn how much "give" the belts should have when adjusted right, and check each one. - Leaks in the engine compartment (fuel, coolant, oil, power steering fluid, hydraulic fluid, battery fluid). - Cracked, worn electrical wiring insulation. - Lower and secure hood, cab, or engine compartment door.

-Air compressor is securely mounted and not leaking air or oil.

-Alternator is securely mounted and wires are connected.

-Water pump is mounted properly and not leaking.

-Lower and secure hood, cab, or engine compartment door.

-Step 3: Start Engine and Inspect Inside the Cab Get In and Start Engine
+Step 3: Start Engine and Inspect Inside the Cab

+Get In and Start Engine
-Make sure parking brake is on.

-Put gearshift in neutral (or "park" if automatic).

-Start engine; listen for unusual noises.

-If equipped, check the Anti-lock Braking System

-(ABS) indicator lights.
+- Make sure parking brake is on. - Put gearshift in neutral (or "park" if automatic). - Start engine; listen for unusual noises. - If equipped, check the Anti-lock Braking System (ABS) indicator lights.
 Light on dash should come on and then turn off.
 If it stays on the ABS is not working properly.
 For trailers only, if the yellow light on the left rear of the trailer stays on, the ABS is not working properly.